-Who’s gonna attend your party if no one is invited?
+But who’s gonna attend your party if no one is invited?
 Well, nobody, that’s for sure.
 So get those IVs ready.
-But instead of going with the usual design for invitation cards, stock up on paper (both card stock paper and patterned), scissors (decorative and plain), and get a-crafting with the kids.
+But don’t just go with the usual design for invitation cards.
+Instead, stock up on paper (both card stock paper and patterned), scissors (decorative and plain), and get a-crafting with the kids.

 Or my personal favorite: this cute Dracula card:

-Or a jack-o’-lantern card embellished with cutouts and shapes:
+Then again, a jack-o’-lantern card embellished with cutouts and shapes is great too:

 What’s a Halloween party without some ghosts floating around?
 Let your kids draw the ghosts on a white sheet, cut them out using scissors, and create the eyes and nose from black construction paper.
 Glue the facial features to the cutout ghosts, then knot a string through the top of the cutouts.
 There you have it: friendly paper ghosts giving you that Halloween spirit.